girlscript/winter-of-contributing/Web_Development/FrontEnd/HTML API AND ITS APPLICATIONS.md

 | coords.speed | The speed in meters per second (returned if available) |
 | timestamp | The date/time of the response (returned if available) |

-Geolocation Object - Other interesting Methods
+### Geolocation Object - Other interesting Methods
-### The Geolocation object also has other interesting methods:
+The Geolocation object also has other interesting methods:

-watchPosition() - Returns the current position of the user and continues to return updated position as the user moves (like the GPS in a car). clearWatch() - Stops the watchPosition() method.
+-watchPosition() - Returns the current position of the user and continues to return updated position as the user moves (like the GPS in a car).

+-clearWatch() - Stops the watchPosition() method.

 # HTML Drag and Drop API

 In HTML, any element can be dragged and dropped.

-### Drag and Drop
+## Drag and Drop
 <stong>Drag and drop is a very common feature.
 It is when you "grab" an object and drag it to a different location.</strong>

 #### HTML Drag and Drop Example